Is it true that they tried to poison George Washington with tomatoes?

 What do our verdicts mean?

-1. Who the Tomato Was Feed in More than 200 Years.
+1. Why the Tomato Was Feared in Europe for More Than 200 Years.

 2. Attempted Tomato Assassination of George Washington